-Addresses of Memory and Devices
+CPU Access to Memory and Devices

 Each Silicon Graphics computer system has one or more CPU modules.
 The CPU reads memory or a device by placing an address on a system bus, and receiving data back from the addressed memory or device.
 Access to memory can pass through multiple levels of cache.